-Anne Braden Anti-Racist Organizer Training Program for white social justice activists
+Anne Braden Anti-Racist Organizer Training Program

 This 4 month political education and leadership development program is designed to support the vision, strategy, and organizing skills of white activists in becoming accountable, principled anti-racist organizers building multiracial movements for justice.

 Participants in the Anne Braden Anti-Racist Training Program:

 - Develop an understanding of white supremacy as it interconnects with patriarchy, capitalism, homophobia, transphobia, imperialism, settler-colonialism and the state, and how this should impact our vision and strategy

 - Learn about histories of resistance and liberation, and about social justice movements today

 - Learn about transformative organizing and develop anti-racist organizing skills

 - Gain skills for anti-racist strategy development, leadership development, and alliance-building

 This program is a good fit for people who are trying to build these skills:

 - Organizing white people into more effective racial justice work, and developing other social justice leaders